 Qimera - Time Series Multiplot

-This will launch the Add/Remove Attributes dialog show below.
+This will launch the Add/Remove Attributes dialog shown below.
 Use this to configure what gets displayed on the Multiplot surface.
-If you change the line selection, the Multiplot will try to utilize the same configuration for the new line if possible.
+If you change the line selection, the Multiplot will try to utilize the same configuration for the new line, if possible.
 Missing attributes will be discarded.
 Use the arrow keys to add or remove time series information from the Multiplot configuration.
 On the left of the dialog are lists of the observed and computed parameters.
 Observed parameters are those that were extracted from your raw sonar data and potentially used during processing.
-The computed parameters are the attributes that are contained in the QPD file after processing.
+The computed parameters are the attributes that are contained in the QPD file after processing, see examples below.
 As you select and move items into or out of the configuration, they will also move visually between the various lists.
-Per beam computed parameters can be found as sub-lists of the root attribute, such as 'Travel Time'.
+The beam computed parameters can be found as sub-lists of the root attribute, such as 'Travel Time'.
 Click OK to complete your configuration or Cancel to return to the current configuration.

 This button will change the color of the currently selected attributes.

 This button will change the line pattern of the currently selected attributes.
 If you click and hold the button, you will see a drop down list of the choices.
 If you simply click, it will cycle to the next line pattern.
 The choices include: dots, dashed line, dot-dash line, dot-dot-dash line, and solid line.
 Some line types are shown below.

 This button will compute the difference between 2 attributes with the same units and add the series to the plot.
 Simply select 2 attributes with the same units and click the button.
 Below is a difference plot of Beam 240 Roll minus Beam 004 Roll.
 The order of the difference (a - b) is based on the selection order of the attributes.
 The series attribute name and the tool tip of the button will also indicate the order.